Yardenhe/Yardenhe/README.md

 - 📫 How to reach me **yardenhendri1@gmail.com**

-- ⚡Passionate about driving innovation and solving complex challenges in **React,React native**
+- ⚡Passionate about driving innovation and solving complex challenges in **React , React native**

 <h3 align="left">Connect with me:</h3>
 <p align="left">